 Highlands LLEN will continue to play a vital role in establishing networks, collaborations and partnerships that facilitate the connection of young people to the initiatives that meet their needs and improve their prospects of engaging in education, training or employment.

 - BYSN \

-The Ballarat Youth Services Network is for any professional working with young people aged 12 to 25.
+The Ballarat Youth Services Network is for any professional working with young people aged twelve to twenty-five.
 Click here for more information on our Networks.

 - Flexible Learning Forum \